beiyingseah/odin-calculator/README.md

 Future versions
 - [Javascript] Readout is able to render the full mathematical statement such that every user input is shown throughout, e.g. "9 + 8 = 17".
 - [Javascript] Add 'keyboard' support
+- [Javascrip] "Hold down" effect of operator buttons when they're in operation with CSS button.active class

 REFERENCES
 https://getcssscan.com/css-box-shadow-examples